18F/18f.gsa.gov/_posts/2016-01-05-turning-learning-up-to-11-knowledge-sharing.md

-In that light, though the artifacts and processes discussed in this trilogy may be outside of our agency partner projects, investment in organizational learning capability is what supports the long term development and delivery of high-quality products and services.
+In that light, though the artifacts and processes discussed in this trilogy may be outside of our agency partner projects, investment in organizational learning capability is what supports the long-term development and delivery of high-quality products and services.
 Rather than taking resources away from customer requirements, it’s what enables those requirements to be (truly) fulfilled, and to not merely meet